PSYCH 311 : Advanced Topics in Social Psychology

 - Apply and evaluate psychological theories on stereotype processes, stigma and social change to a real-world case study.
 (Capability 2, 3, 4 and 6)

-- Actively participate in your own learning by working with others in tutorials and being open and responsive to feedback.
+- Actively participate in their own learning by working with others in tutorials and being open and responsive to feedback.
 (Capability 4 and 5)

 |Case Studies||25%||Individual Coursework|